Embed This Data

 - FDI Inflow:

-The top individual income tax rate is 35 percent, and the top corporate tax rate is 25 percent.
+The top personal income tax rate is 35 percent, and the top corporate tax rate is 25 percent.
 Other taxes include a value-added tax.
-The overall tax burden is equal to 18 percent of the domestic economy.
-Public expenditures equal 32.7 percent of gross domestic product, and public debt is nearly equivalent to the total size of the economy.
+The overall tax burden equals 18.0 percent of total domestic income.
+Government spending has amounted to 31.2 percent of total output (GDP) over the past three years, and budget deficits have averaged 7.0 percent of GDP.
+Public debt is equivalent to 119.3 percent of GDP.